nuclearroot/nuclearroot.github.io/oscp-experience.md

 ## What did I use to study?

-I will go into some more detail about these resources after, but I used Virtual Hacking Labs, Hack the Box, TryHackMe, Wizard Labs, PWK, Ippsec Videos and Tib3rius' privelege escalation courses.
+I will go into some more detail about these resources after, but I used Virtual Hacking Labs, Hack the Box, TryHackMe, PWK, Ippsec Videos and Tib3rius' privelege escalation courses.

 ### Virtual Hacking Labs